 - Requires a software download and a reasonably chunky piece of software installed.

 - Being old, the interface is quite old-fashioned – think Windows 98

 This is the latest innovation from those good people at Microsoft.
 Again, it seems to help if you’re fully set up with a corporate account at MS. This isn’t us, being a 2-person operation, it rules us out.
 However, we’ve seen some great stuff done with it by those who have big resources and the account.

-- Very professional setup, allowing for production of slick webinars.
+- Very professional setup if you have resource to manage it, allowing for production of slick webinars.

 - Great for meetings too.